nearform/udaru/docs/overview.md

 ## Core Udaru API Concepts

 Udaru effectively has two interfaces:
-*   A REST API for managing Organizations, Teams, Users, and associated Policies - this is called the _Management_ API
+*   An API for managing Organizations, Teams, Users, and associated Policies - this is called the _Management_ API
-*   A REST API for managing Authorization access itself - this is called the _Authorization_ API
+*   An API for managing Authorization access itself - this is called the _Authorization_ API

-Both have different use cases and are used in a Platform in a fundamentally different manner.
-Note the Udaru API can be used directly as a normal node module, but also has a REST API (a Hapi plugin is provided), and it can also be used out of the box as a standalone server.
+Both have different use cases and are used in a Platform in a fundamentally different manner; the Management API is used to administer your organization, users, teams, and policies, while the Authorization API is used at run time for checking who has access to what.

 All requests to Udaru need to attach a User ID to all endpoint requests.
 The User ID must be passed in the http headers as the `authorization` field.
-Knowing the User ID, Udaru retrieves internally data about the User like: Organization ID to which the user belongs to, Teams to which the User belongs to, Policies attached to it or its parent hierarchy elements.
-This data is used at middleware level to authorize the User to access the endpoint and then evaluate the endpoint request (to manage the authorization model or to check if an Action can be performed over a Resource).
+Knowing the User ID, Udaru retrieves internally data about the User: the Organization ID to which the user belongs to, the Teams to which the User belongs to, the Policies attached directly to the user or inherited via their associated teams.
+This data is used at middleware level to authorize the User to access the endpoint and then evaluate the endpoint request, i.e. to manage the authorization model or to check if an Action can be performed over a Resource.

 ## Management API

 The Management API is used to build sophisticated Administration Tools and Applications.
-It's used to manage Organization, Teams, Users and their associated Policies in a Platform.
+It is used to manage Organization, Teams, Users and their associated Policies in a Platform.
 Its designed in such a way that the calls in the Management API can be easily proxied directly from the public API gateway straight through to Udaru:

 ![Udaru Management API](./udaru/Management.png)